Charlotte Agell: Literary Works

+To the Island (1999) and Up the Mountain (2000)

-To the Island (1999) and Up the Mountain (2000) both features four friends: Dragon, Cat, Chicken and Rabbit who spend time together exploring their surroundings.
+To the Island and Up the Mountain feature four friends: Dragon, Cat, Chicken and Rabbit.
+They spend time together exploring their surroundings.
 In To the Island, recommended for ages 3–5, the four friends venture to a nearby island for a picnic.
 The story is described by Donna Gold of the Portland Press Herald as "neither silly nor solemn," with a text suitable for beginning readers and illustrations that, through use of vibrant colors, depict a happy time spent with friends.

-In Agell's Up the Mountain, the four set off on a rainy day to climb a mountain.
+In Up the Mountain, the four set off on a rainy day to climb a mountain.
 The adventure is, reportedly, "too mild for children at the upper end of the target audience" (the four just basically walk to the top of the mountain and back), but reviewers agree the simple rhymes and the illustrations, conveyed in ink, watercolor and pastels, are suitable for young listeners.
 Recommended ages 2–5.